KjellConnelly/react-native-rate/README.md

 - Users can only rate the app 1-5 stars.
 They cannot write a review.
 - To prevent annoying popups, Apple decides whether or not you can display it, and they do not offer a callback to let you know if it was displayed or not.
 It is limited to being shown 3-4 times per year.
 - If you do want this ReviewController to show up, we wrote a little hack to see if it worked, and if it doesn't, we just open the App Store (using the optional for all devices pre-iOS10.3).
 Hopefully this hack continues to work, and hopefully Apple updates the API so we don't have to use this hack.
+- If you set `options.preferInApp = true`, the popup will happen on appropriate devices the first time you call it after the app is open.
+The hack used checks the number of windows the application has.
+For some reason, when the inapp window is dismissed, it is still on the stack.
+So if you try it again, the popup will appear (if it is 3 or less times you've done it this year), but after a short delay, the App Store will open too.
+- Due to all these issues, we recommend only setting preferInApp to true when you are absolutely sure you want a one time, rare chance to ask users to rate your app from within the app.
+Do not use it to spam them between levels.
+Do not have a button for rating/reviewing the app, and call this method.
+And if you want to have a really professional app, save the number of attempts to the device, along with a date.
+Otherwise you will get some strange behavior.

 ## Example
 ```javascript